AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 The following features are on a non-quarterly cycle and will be released throughout the coming months.

+**Native Adobe Experience Platform Connector for Sharing Audiences to Marketo Engage**: Enable multi-channel campaign orchestration in Marketo Engage for audience segments created in Adobe Experience Platform via a native destination connector.
+The connector uses email addresses or ECID to match Adobe Experience Platform profiles to Marketo Engage person records resulting in segment sharing between applications.
+Marketo Engage static lists are automatically populated which enables marketers to reach target audiences with highly personalized messaging or initiate workflows.
+Activate people audiences leveraging their account and opportunity context, and a more complete real-time unified profile in Experience Platform.

+**Adobe Experience Platform Marketo Data Source Connector**: Users of both Adobe Experience Platform and Marketo Engage will be able to utilize the Marketo Source Connector in bringing data from Marketo to AEP.
+You'll be able to stream data (and its changes) from Marketo within AEP to keep data consistent between the two products.
+The Marketo Connector can be seen via the Sources catalog, listed under "Adobe Applications."

 ## Sales Insight {#sales-insight}

 ![(star)](assets/yellow-star.png)